 COWOP’s focus on improving MassCEO comes after decades of work.
 In 1989, Massachusetts established the Office of Employee Involvement and Ownership, a state office focused on employee ownership and designed to support companies with ESOPs.

 In 2008, the office lost funding.
-It wasn’t restored until Governor Charlie Baker (R) signed a bill in 2022 that resuscitated the largely moribund agency.
-As the National Center for Employee Ownership (NCEO) reported, the office was reestablished with $300,000 in funding after nearly 15 years of being unfunded.
+It wasn’t restored until 2019.
+But even then, funding was contingent on a year-to-year contract.
+In 2022, Governor Charlie Baker (R) signed a bill that, as the National Center for Employee Ownership (NCEO) reported, “made the state center permanent” as a part of the Massachusetts Office of Business Development.
 The bill also committed the agency to hiring a statewide director.

 However, the funding was not enough to support “the office’s broader agenda focused on supporting nonprofits that help start new worker-owned businesses and providing support and training to existing companies,” reported the Banner.
-In 2024, the state legislature increased funding to $500,000, less than COWOP sought but a $200,000 gain on the prior year.
+In 2024, funding increased to $500,000, less than COWOP sought but greater than ever before.

 COWOP was also approved to help to direct the agency’s agenda—an example of state-level “co-governance.”
 A 19-seat advisory board was added in 2024 to support worker involvement and ownership.
-Five COWOP representatives are slated to sit on that board.
-ESOP representatives occupy an additional eight seats, so, all told, 13 of the 19 seats on the advisory board represent worker-owners.
+Five COWOP members are slated to sit on that board, including one who represents COWOP specifically.
+ESOP representatives occupy an additional eight seats.
+So, all told, 13 of the 19 seats on the advisory board represent worker-owners.

 Policy change often happens in small, incremental steps.